rsmmr/qlview/README.md

 You can either download a [pre-built release](https://github.com/rsmmr/qlview/releases), or build it yourself.
-Either way, you then probably want to copy the executable into your `PATH`.

-When getting the current release, you'll find the executable inside the ZIP file you downloaded.
-While it's codesigned and notarized, please note that you still cannot just double-click to run it, as it is not an app but a command line application.
+When getting the current release, install it like any other
+application: open the disk image and drag the app to your `Applications` folder.

 When building it yourself, make sure you have Xcode installed.
 Either use that to open and build the project, or just run `make` from the command line.
-You will then find the executable in `build/Release/qlview`.
+You will then find the application in `build/Release/qlview.app`.

 ## Usage

-Run it from the command line:
+You can start `qlview` from the Finder, and it'll open an empty window where you can drag a document into.
+More usefully, you can open documents from the command line through a custom URL scheme:

 ```
-# qlview <file>
+# open qlview:/path/to/file
 ```

-If you execute `qlview` without any arguments, it'll open an empty window where you can drag a document into.

 ## Mutt integration

 To use `qlview` with [mutt](http://www.mutt.org), there's a helper script [mutt-qlview](https://github.com/rsmmr/qlview/blob/main/mutt/mutt-qlview) coming with the distribution.
-Put both that script and `qlview` itself into your `PATH` and then add [these mailcap entries](https://github.com/rsmmr/qlview/blob/main/mutt/mailcap) to your mutt configuration; see [mutt's manual](http://www.mutt.org/doc/manual/#mailcap) for more on that.
+Put that script into your `PATH` and then add [these mailcap entries](https://github.com/rsmmr/qlview/blob/main/mutt/mailcap) to your mutt configuration.
+See [mutt's manual](http://www.mutt.org/doc/manual/#mailcap) for more on that.

 You can also add the following to your `.muttrc` to quickly open the